 The real question is, do employees understand why they need to adopt the new platform?
 Does it truly improve their workflow?
 What will the learning curve look like for them?

 With a people-first strategy, the right technologies, and a focus on processes and goals, your organization can effectively manage risk and inspire employee engagement.
 It all starts with prioritizing human capital ahead of technology.

-Putting people first: Lessons for leaders
+Managing digital transformation: Lessons for leaders

 - If you want a more agile workplace culture, start with skills training and empowering employees.
 Empowered employees will be much less resistant to change.